Domenique412/se_project_react/README.md

-# Project: React
+# Project: What to Wear React

 ## Description

-The purpose of this project was to create something that uses a lot of JSX and incorporates APIs and other techs
+The purpose of this project was to create an app that incorporated APIs and used the local weather to determine what to wear.
+Also, the app allows you to toggle between Celsius and Fahrenheit, and you can add your own garments and store them on the server for later use as well.

 ## Tech Stack